 Evenings and weekend appointments are available depending on the counsellor or intern.
 Please contact us with any questions or to book an appointment.
-Interns see clients at the lower sliding fee scale ($15-$50) and currently we have interns available in the North Vancouver and Vancouver offices.
+Interns see clients at the lower sliding fee scale ($15-$50) and currently, we have interns available in the North Vancouver, Vancouver, and New Westminster offices.

 - North Vancouver office:

 1500 Marine Drive, North Vancouver, V7P 1T7, suites 205, 209, 224 – (near Capilano Rd, at Marine and McGowan)

 401 – 625 Fifth Avenue, New Westminster, V3M 1X4 (5th Avenue and 7th Street)

 2703 Commercial Drive, Vancouver, V5N 4C5 (near Broadway)